scryfall/gatherer-bugs/.github/ISSUE_TEMPLATE/gatherer.md

 ---
 name: Gatherer Bug
-about: Submit a Gatherer bug that you have reported to WotC
+about: Submit a Gatherer bug
+labels: gatherer
 ---

 Describe the problem
 Provide a link to the problematic page(s) if possible

-**WotC Submission Number:**